GSG-K3/next-js-workshop/Pages.md

 pages is a directory but it's not like the other directories

-Next.js has a file-system based router built on the concept of pages, When a file is added to the pages directory it's automatically available as a route, The files inside the pages directory can be used to define most common patterns.
+Next.js has a file-system based router built on the concept of pages.

+When a file is added to the pages directory it's automatically available as a route.

+The files inside the pages directory can be used to define most common patterns.